Chiang-Andy/CS-219-Project-1/README.md

 # Executable & Compiling
 To compile files: Type 'make' into the terminal

-To execute files: After compiling using 'make', an executable titled 'hexAddition' should appear.
-Type './hexAddition' to launch executable
+To execute files: After compiling using 'make', an executable titled 'hexCalculator' should appear.
+Type './hexCalculator' to launch executable

 To clean .o and executable: Type 'make clean' into the terminal.
 This will remove files with .o and the executable
 # Running The Program